When families separate, it can be difficult for everyone. Our one-off Parenting Apart groups can help you to…

 You and your ex-partner attend a different 3 hour group and receive information and support to make parenting apart work for your children.

-To find out more about parenting apart contact us
+To book onto a group or to find out more about parenting apart contact us

 We’d been married for 15 years when we decided to get divorced.
 Things had been going wrong for a few years but we had hung on for the sake of our kids 14, 10 and 7 years old.
 Making the decision to separate was terrifying.
 I wasn’t sure how we’d all cope, but living in an unhappy marriage was no life for any of us.

 I decided to see a solicitor and find out the reality of getting divorced.
 She went over the finances, my legal rights, how to divide up our home, all of which was overwhelming enough, but then she asked what we planned to do about the children.
 I froze.
 I never considered that they wouldn’t live with me full-time and see their Dad at weekends.
 At that point I realised there was so much more to think about and discuss and I started to panic.
 How could we possibly sort all these things out?
 Simon, my Ex and I could barely talk to each other anymore.

 My solicitor suggested I attend a Parenting Apart Group at AVENUE.
 I wasn’t keen.
 I felt so vulnerable and to be in front of a group of strangers seemed awful.
 She explained that it wasn’t a workshop so I didn’t have to participate if I didn’t want to, and if Simon agreed, he would attend a separate session.
 She also said the groups were small, a mix of separated parents, men and women and it would be a one-off session.
 I agreed to give it a try.